Application and Admission Process

 -

 Complete a graduate application online.
-FSU prefers students apply online but those who do not have access to internet can request a paper copy at gradservices@frostburg.edu which can be downloaded and sent to FSU Graduate Services, 101 Braddock Rd., Frostburg, MD 21532.
+FSU prefers students apply online but those who do not have access to internet can request a paper copy at gradservices@frostburg.edu which can be downloaded and sent to FSU Graduate Admissions, 101 Braddock Rd., Frostburg, MD 21532.

 -